lhmngwy/KP-Liberation-APR-LH/README.md

 - Updated vanilla presets, factions have access to all guns.
 Uniforms and vehicles are still faction restricted.
 - Enemies will be more spread out around a sector with less predictability.
 - The enemy utilises transport vehicles, trucks can drop off troops, helicopters can land to drop off troops, paratroopers work more reliably.
+- Enemy attacks on player sectors have been improved:
     - The enemy has the ability to call in reinforcements when attacking your sectors.
+    - The countdown timer will pause when players are at the point defending it.
+    - If you end the mission while a sector is under attack, the sector will be lost.
 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
 - Blufor vehicles, captured vehicles and HC squads will be saved anywhere on the map.
 - Enemy and civilian vehicles must be taken to a FOB at least once to count as captured.